Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-The filename as a string, or None if an error occurred.
+The filename as a string.

 Retrieve the full FITS header of the current image loaded in Siril.